The UNESCO Article 18 platform.

 Peer-to-peer learning:

-It will be a space for sharing safeguarding practices, challenges, and solutions, enabling communities to learn from each other and adapt approaches to their local contexts.
+It’s being planned as a space for sharing safeguarding practices, challenges, and solutions, enabling communities to learn from each other and adapt approaches to their local contexts.

 User-friendly: